openxpki/openxpki/doc/quickstart.rst

 Debian Builds
 -------------

-New users should use the v2 release branch which is available for Debian 8 (Jessie), for those running a v1 version we still maintain security and major bug fixes for the old release.
+New users should use the v3 release branch which is available for Debian 10 (Buster), for those running a v2 version we still maintain security and major bug fixes for the old release.

-**Packages are for Debian Jessie 8 / 64bit (arch amd64).
+**Packages are for Debian Jessie 10 / 64bit (arch amd64).
 The en_US.utf8 locale must be
 installed as the translation system will crash otherwise!
-The packages do NOT work on Ubuntu, Debian 9 or 32bit systems.
+The packages do NOT work on Ubuntu or 32bit systems.
 Community packages for Ubuntu have been discontinued due to packaging/dependancy problems.**

 Start with a debian minimal install, we recommend to add "SSH Server" and "Web Server" in the package selection menu, as this will speed up the install later.

 To avoid an "untrusted package" warning, you should add our package signing key (works only on debian yet)::

-    wget https://packages.openxpki.org/v2/debian/Release.key -O - | apt-key add -
+    wget https://packages.openxpki.org/v3/debian/Release.key -O - | apt-key add -

 The https connection is protected by a Let's Encrypt certificate but if you want to validate the key on your own, the fingerprint is::